 File Form W-3c, Transmittal of Corrected Wage and Tax Statements, whenever you file a Form W-2c with the SSA, even if you are only filing a Form W-2c to correct an employee's name or SSN.
 However, see Incorrect address on employee's Form W-2 below for information on correcting an employee's address.
-Use Form W-3c to correct a previously filed Form W-3.
+See the Instructions for Forms W-2c and W-3c if an error was made on a previously filed Form W-3.